Wawa, Ontario

 Wawa is a township in the Canadian province of Ontario in the Algoma District.
 Formerly known as the Township of Michipicoten, named after a nearby river of that name, the township was officially renamed in 2007 for its largest and best-known community of Wawa, located on the western shores of Wawa Lake.
+The lake's original name was Wawungonk, meaning "place of clear water" or "hills covered in clear snow".

 This area was first developed for fur trading.
 In the late 19th century, both gold and iron ore were found and mined, leading to the region's rise as the steel industry developed in Sault Ste.
 Marie, Ontario.
 From 1900 to 1918 the Helen Mine had the highest production of iron ore of any mine in Canada.

 History

 Fur trade days

 Fort Michipicoten was constructed at the mouth of the Michipicoten River.
 It was at the junction of the main fur trade route from Montreal westward and the route to James Bay via the Missinaibi River.

 French explorers reached the area by the mid 17th century, and a post was built early in the next century.
 The site was on the south bank of the river, opposite the mouth of the Magpie River.
 By 1729, it was an outpost of Fort Kaministiquia under command of Vérendrye's Postes du Nord.
 When the British conquered Canada in 1763, this post was abandoned.

 Four years later, it was re-opened on the same site by fur traders Alexander Henry the elder and Jean Baptiste Cadotte.
 The route from James Bay was explored by Edward Jarvis (1775) and Philip Turnor (1781).
 In 1783, it was taken over by the North West Company, based in Montreal.
 In 1797, the Hudson's Bay Company built a rival post on the north bank.